-Registration for the 2019 AgOvation program is NOW OPEN.
+Registration for the 2019 AgOvation program is EXTENDED to April 5.
 County youth staff should register teams using this online form: https://www.jotform.com/4Hregion1/AgOvation.
 Youth please contact your local county extension office if you are interested in participating.

 What is AgOvation?

 AgOvation is a research-based competition that challenges youth to explore and develop innovative science-based solutions to agricultural problems that they identify in their own communities.
 Youth in grades 7 through 12 work in teams of two to five members to develop a project and create a presentation to share their results, findings and/or created solution/product.

 Youth work with a team coach and mentor from the agriculture related field that most closely relates to their project.
 Youth are also encouraged to connect with representatives from Iowa State University and the agribusiness community, who are eager to meet and work with the next generation of leaders in agriculture and STEM (science, technology, engineering and mathematics).

 The top three teams are awarded scholarships for post-secondary education.

 Agriculture and biosciences are critical to finding solutions to key challenges facing the United States, including economic growth, food security, human health and environmental sustainability.
 AgOvation helps develop our future workforce of agricultural scientists, engineers and technologists.
 Participants gain important life skills which empower them to become productive citizens, outstanding communicators, effective leaders and successful learners.